-Your website is your number one tool for lead generation and likely your number one customer acquisition tool as well.
+Your website is your primary tool for lead generation and most likely your number one customer acquisition tool as well.
 An appealing site that catches your visitor’s eye is great, but what if that traffic is making zero impact on your bottom line?

-Most people don’t actually read the majority of web copy, so this suggestion may come as a surprise.
-They may skim and absorb the headlines that stand out, but for the most part, do not read word for word.
+Most people don’t read most web copy, so that suggestion may come as a surprise.
+They may skim and absorb the headlines that stand out, but they do not read word-to-word.
 The reason for this is simple: web content is often poorly written.

 - Voice: Use a unique voice that’s consistent across all of your marketing channels.

-- Be provocative: When appropriate, use suggestive headlines and copy that speak to your users about their frustrations.
+- Be provocative: When appropriate, use suggestive headlines and copy that speak to your users about their frustrations and pain points.

 - Entertain: Even the driest topics can entertain readers if written well.
 If a particular page isn’t geared toward informing or educating the reader, it should at least be enjoyable to read.

 - Be professional: Avoid exclamation points.
 If you need to communicate excitement, use verbs.

 - Cite sources: It’s frustrating to read content that makes unsupported claims.
 If you are sharing your own perspective on a matter, cite the original.

 The form on your landing page is the most important component of your conversion strategy.
 It’s the final step an individual takes before becoming a lead or customer.
 With that in mind, it’s important to consider the following:

 The optimal number of fields for your business will depend on your offer, but try to make it as few as possible.
 Only ask for the details you need from your leads.
 The more fields on your form, the easier it is for a contact to get overwhelmed with the effort involved and bounce (especially for those who browse on mobile devices).